alanshen111/mercari/README.md

 # How to run

+0. Install python

 ## Windows

 1. Run `run.bat`

 ## Other Local

-1. Install python and `requirements.txt`
+1. Install pip and `requirements.txt`
 2. Run `app.py` with python or flask

 ## Server